canella901/SQL-Projects/README.md

-# SQL-Projects
+# SQL_Projects
-This repository holds my SQL projects
+A collection of my SQL Projects